 Roof Panels: Class A, B, or C roof assemblies or roof coverings shall be tested in accordance with ASTM E108 or UL 790.
 Testing is not required for roof assemblies complying with the requirements of IBC Section 1505.2 Exception No. 2, or IRC Section R902.1 Exception No. 2, which are classified Class A roof assemblies by definition.

 Wall Panels: The fire-resistance rating of building components or assemblies shall be tested in accordance with ASTM E119 or UL 263.

 Wind Blown Debris Resistance, Wall Panels (Optional): If included, windblown debris resistance testing shall be conducted in accordance with ASTM E1886 and ASTM E1996 with the modifications in IBC Section 1609.1.2.2.
-If no wind-borne debris resistance testing evidence is submitted, then the report shall indicate that the panels are not tested for wind borne debris resistance and that wind borne debris resistance is outside the scope of the report.
+If no wind-borne debris resistance testing evidence is submitted, then the report shall indicate that the panels are not tested for wind borne debris resistance and that wind-borne debris resistance is outside the scope of the report.

 Drag Load Resistance, Roof Panels (Optional): If included, drag load resistance tables shall present the type and number of, fasteners required to appropriately fix concealed fastener panels to supporting members to resist drag load forces created by snow and gravity loads.